fooooter/drain/README.md

 ### Structure

-Each page should be a Rust module defined in a separate file, declared in lib.rs and have the following structure:
+Each endpoint should be a Rust module defined in a separate file, declared in lib.rs and have the following structure:

 ```rust
 use drain_common::RequestData::*;